pickr02/cumbria-moths/core/docs/docs-add-edit-config.md

 ![Add file page](./images/add-file-page.png)

-In the *Name your file* box, enter the name of the file you wish to create, e.g. *site.txt*, and optionally add some text to the body of the file (where it says *Etner file contents here*).
+In the *Name your file* box, enter the name of the file you wish to create, e.g. *site.txt*, and optionally add some text to the body of the file (where it says *Enter file contents here*).
 Then click the green *Commit changes...* button.
 You will see a commit dialog appear.
 As with the previous method you can added a commit message and/or description or just accept the default commit message before clicking the green *Commit changes* button.

 ## Editing a file
 To edit a file, e.g. a configuration file like *site.txt*, navigate to the folder that contains the file and then click on the file name (which will show as a blue link when your mouse moves over it).
 Now on the right near the top of the screen you will see a set of buttons like this: